"A nation is not conquered until the women's hearts lay on the ground." - Cheyenne Indian saying

 During war, brutal crimes such as rape are often committed against civilian women.
 Rape occurs in areas under attack and in refugee camps.
 In war, rape is not just an assault on the woman.
 It is also an assault on her family and community.
 Many hundreds of thousands of women have been raped in wars just in the past few decades.
 Reports have come from all over the world - from Korea, Bangladesh, Liberia, Southeast Asia, Uganda, and more places.
 Refugees from Bosnia have described how military forces publicly raped women.
 This was to force families to flee their villages, with the goal of "ethnic cleansing."

-Conservative estimates of the number of women raped during the Bosnian war are between 20,000 and 50,000 (3).
-Estimates of sexual assault rates range from 3% to 6% in Bosnian refugee women, and posttraumatic stress symptoms were found in up to 75% of Bosnian refugees.
-In Darfur, rates of rape are difficult to establish; however, some estimate that 10,000 girls and women have been raped each year since 2003 (4).
+Conservative estimates of the number of women raped during the Bosnian war are between 20,000 and 50,000.
+Estimates of sexual assault rates range from 3% to 6% in Bosnian refugee women.
+Posttraumatic stress symptoms were found in up to 75% of Bosnian refugees.
+In Darfur rates of rape are difficult to establish.
+Some estimate, though, that 10,000 girls and women have been raped each year since 2003.

 Assaults are often gang-related and sadistic.
 They may include other forms of physical torture.
 The assault survivors may also lose their home and community if they are forced to move.
 They may suffer injury and illness as a result of the assault.
 These women may also witness the murder, injury, or rape of loved ones.
 The effects of these types of trauma cannot be measured.
 They are long lasting and shattering to both inner and outer worlds.